 Following the changes, MAS now has the power to share information on financial institutions with its foreign counterparts under their home jurisdiction on AML/CFT issues.
 MAS may also make AML/CFT supervisory enquiries on behalf of its foreign counterparts.
-Nonetheless, strong safeguards are in place to prevent abuse and 'fishing expeditions'.
+Nonetheless, strong safeguards are in place to prevent abuse and fishing expeditions.
 In granting requests for information, MAS will only provide assistance for bona fide requests.
 Any information shared will be proportionate to the specified purpose, and the foreign AML/CFT authority has to undertake not to use the information for any purpose other than the specified purpose, and to maintain the confidentiality of any information obtained.

 The PDPA contains provisions regarding the establishment of a national DNC Registry and obligations for organisations that send certain kinds of marketing messages to Singapore telephone numbers to comply with these provisions.
-The PDPA Healthcare Guidelines46 provide further instructions on how the DNC provisions apply to that sector, particularly in relation to the marketing of drugs to patients.
+The PDPA Healthcare Guidelines56 provide further instructions on how the DNC provisions apply to that sector, particularly in relation to the marketing of drugs to patients.
 In relation to the DNC Registry, the obligations only apply to senders of messages or calls to Singapore numbers, and where the sender is in Singapore when the messages or calls are made, or where the recipient accesses them in Singapore.
 Where there is a failure to comply with the DNC provisions, fines of up to S$10,000 may be imposed for each offence.

 The PDPC provides that organisations should inform employees of the purposes of the collection, use and disclosure of their personal data and obtain their consent.

 Employers are not required to obtain employee consent in certain instances.
-For instance, the collection of employee's personal data for the purpose of managing or terminating the employment relationship does not require the employee's consent, although employers are still required to notify their employees of the purposes for their collection, use and disclosure.47 Examples of managing or terminating an employment relationship can include using the employee's bank account details to issue salaries or monitoring how the employee uses company computer network resources.
+For instance, the collection of employee's personal data for the purpose of managing or terminating the employment relationship does not require the employee's consent, although employers are still required to notify their employees of the purposes for its collection, use and disclosure.57 Examples of managing or terminating an employment relationship can include using the employee's bank account details to issue salaries or monitoring how the employee uses company computer network resources.
 The PDPA does not prescribe the manner in which employees may be notified of the purposes of the use of their personal data; as such, organisations may decide to inform their employees of these purposes via employment contracts, handbooks or notices on the company intranet.

 Section 25 of the PDPA requires an organisation to cease to retain or anonymise documents relating to the personal data of an employee once the retention is no longer necessary.